Adequate support during the interview

 If the procedural needs have not been signalled at the beginning of the asylum procedure, the asylum seeker can still submit a written note to the CGRS describing the elements and circumstances of their request.[5]
 However, this does not entail an obligation on the part of the CGRS to restart the examination of the asylum application.
 The Immigration Office and the CGRS remain free to decide if any special procedural needs apply, and their decision is not appealable.[6]

-The CGRS indicated that the evaluation of procedural needs is an ongoing process and tries to determine procedural needs as soon as possible and offer special supporting measures if needed.
-Throughout the entire procedure, the applicant can make special procedural needs known.
-This means that (i) a first evaluation will take place when the file is transferred to the CGRS, (ii) a second assessment will be undertaken during the interview, and (iii) another evaluation is conducted at the moment of the decision.
+On the level of the CGRS, (i) a first evaluation will take place when the file is transferred to the CGRS, (ii) a second assessment will be undertaken during the interview, and (iii) another evaluation is conducted at the moment of the decision.
 Those different evaluations can be conducted both in relatively short or long timelines.[7]

 Furthermore, according to the law, reception centres should evaluate if special reception needs apply and proactively look for signs of special procedural needs themselves.
 Where such needs are identified, the centres must inform the Immigration Office and/or the CGRS accordingly on the condition that the asylum seeker consents.[8]